Blackpool branch lines

-The Preston to Blackpool North route was re-signalled and electrified with overhead wires at 25kV AC, with electric trains starting running from the May 2018 timetable change.
+The Preston–to–Blackpool North route was resignalled and electrified with overhead wires at 25kV AC; electric trains ran from the May 2018 timetable change.

-Previously there was also a central branch running from Kirkham to Blackpool Central station; this was closed in the 1960s.
+Previously, there was also a central branch running from Kirkham to Blackpool Central station; this was closed in the 1960s and the route became a road linking from the M55 known as Yeadon Way.

 History

+Early development (1840s)

-The lines around Blackpool were mostly opened in stages by the Preston and Wyre Joint Railway from 1840.
+Rail connectivity to Blackpool began in the 1840s with the Preston and Wyre Joint Railway.
+By 1846, a branch line extended from Poulton-le-Fylde to Blackpool, boosting its growth as a resort town.

+Later expansions (1863 onwards)

+Blackpool Central railway station opened in 1863, with a line connecting Lytham to Kirkham in 1874, enabling through-trains from Preston.

+Mid to late 20th century changes

+The line from Kirkham to Blackpool South was reduced to a single track in the early 1980s, limiting its capacity.
+The branch ran further north into Blackpool until 1964.

+Recent developments (21st century)

+The Preston to Blackpool North route was electrified between 2009 and 2018, enhancing service connectivity, including direct services to London Euston.

+Proposed enhancements (2021)

+In 2021, a proposal was made to introduce a new passing loop on the South Fylde Line to double the current hourly service frequency and test affordable electrification methods.

 Preston to Blackpool North

-The route is used by the bulk of Blackpool's passenger trains, providing services to Manchester, Liverpool and Leeds as well as other destinations.
-The planned electrification of the Manchester-to-Blackpool North route was announced in December 2009, and completed in May 2018.
+The route is used by the bulk of Blackpool's passenger trains, providing services to Manchester, Liverpool and Leeds, as well as other destinations.
+The planned electrification of the Manchester-to-Blackpool North route was announced in December 2009 and completed in May 2018.